 Before commencing your work with us as a volunteer, you are required to complete a free online COVID Marshall training session.
 We will send the link to all successful applicants.

 The average shift is approximately four to five hours long.

 You will receive a Festival t-shirt to wear on shift – this is your uniform and therefore it is mandatory to wear it at all times during your volunteer shifts.
 We do ask that you wear this only while you’re on duty, not when you’re attending the Festival as a patron.
 Other than your Festival t-shirt, you should be neat and tidy with comfortable enclosed shoes.
 You may be outside for a while too, so please bring something warm to wear underneath your Festival t-shirt.

-All volunteers are required to attend the compulsory briefing on Tuesday 13 August, 6—8pm, regardless of whether or not you have previously volunteered with the Festival.
+All volunteers are required to attend the compulsory briefing, regardless of whether or not you have previously volunteered with the Festival.
 Important information is made available during this session.

-- Volunteers will have free access to almost all MWF events and also receive a Festival t-shirt.
+- Volunteers will have free access to standard MWF events that are not sold out, and also receive a Festival t-shirt.

 - You’ll have the chance to meet lots of people and make new friends.

 - You'll develop transferable skills and gain new experiences.

 - If you’re interested in working in the industry, it’s a fantastic way to be a part of a highly regarded Festival.
 It’s also a great way to get a foot in the door; many people who currently work with MWF started as volunteers.